DrakirL/DrakirL.github.io/p10/class/sorcerer.md

 You can cast Spells you know from your Sorcery List without using a focus.
 #### Learned Spells
 At each Level, you learn 3 Spells of your choice from your Sorcery List. <br>
-No spell learned this way may be of a Rank higher than your level.
+No spell learned this way may be of a Rank higher than your Level.
 #### Spell Slots
 The number of Spell Slots you have of each Rank depends on your Level according to the table below. <br>
 LEVEL: | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10